mushroom growers

 You don’t need any experience to use this kit, as it includes step-by-step instructions and video guides.
 It even comes with a text support feature so you can contact an experienced mycologist for help.
 When you’re ready to harvest your mushrooms, cut open the bag to get them out.

-For a mushroom grower that doubles as decor, look no further than the oyster mushroom log kit from 2 FunGuys.
+For a mushroom grower that doubles as decor, look no further than the oyster mushroom log kit from Mr. Stumpy Log.
 This pre-inoculated kit makes a great gift for chefs and mad scientists alike.
-A salvaged aspen or poplar log serves as a holder for the mushrooms, which have a mild, sweet flavor.
-Soak the log and harvest the fruits of your labor every six weeks for up to three years!
+A metal plaque on the underside of the log states the date of inoculation so you can have a better idea of how long it will take to grow.
+Soak the log and harvest the fruits of your labor for over two years!

 Oyster mushrooms go great in soups, salads, stuffings, and stir-fry dishes.
 This company also creates mushroom growers for shiitakes so you can get your fix of meaty, smoky flavor.
 Keep in mind that it can take several months for mushrooms to start growing on the log, but once they do, you’ll have fresh fungi for years to come.